autonomousapps/dependency-analysis-gradle-plugin/README.md

       This new features uses a heuristic for finding `compileOnly` candidates.
       Please see the KDoc on the `AnalyzedJar` task for details.
     - Annotation processors which could be removed as unused.
+    - Plugins that are applied but which can be removed.

 This is printed to console in a narrative form, and also written to disk as JSON.
 The JSON output has three components (see the `Advice` model class):